torjc01/CJQ-ClubJudoQuebec/README.md

 * [Docker](https://docker.com) - Container platform for rapid app/microservices development and delivery
 * [ReactJS](https://reactjs.org/) - A JavaScript library for building user interfaces
 * [Angular](https://angular.io/) - AngularJS is a toolset for building a framework suited to application development.
 It is fully extensible and works well with other libraries.
+* [Bootstrap](https://getbootstrap.com) - Bootstrap is a css library that is a popular front-end open source toolkit.
 * [MySQL](https://www.mysql.com/) - Open source relational database
 * [Ngrok](https://ngrok.com/) - Exposes local servers behind NATs and firewalls to the public internet over secure tunnels.
 * [Openshift](https://www.openshift.com/) - Open source container application platform based on the Kubernetes container orchestrator for enterprise app development.